 In this video, we’ll talk you through 3 common misconceptions when it comes to flash.
 These are easy mistakes any photographer can make so pay attention and see how to correct them with these easy tips!

-In the simplest sense, the inverse law means the further the flash gets from your subject, the less light you’re going to get on your subject.
+In the simplest sense, the inverse square law means the further the flash gets from your subject, the less light you’re going to get on your subject.
 So why do we need a law/formula?
 Because we are going to lose more light than we actually think when we move our light source further away from our subject.

 Light spreads out like a beam, so when you move your subject further away from the light source, the beam “widens out” meaning your subject is getting less and less light on them.
 When you move your subject closer to the light, you’re getting a more concentrated section of that beam on your subject.